-A growing body of research has shown that nurses and other healthcare professionals working long hours have been found to be at greatly increased risk of injuring their patients or themselves.
+A 2017 study found that over a third of Irish workers feel exhausted on a daily basis.
+A growing body of research has shown that nurses and other healthcare professionals, working long hours, have been found to be at greatly increased risk of injuring their patients or themselves.
 Recent research has demonstrated that healthcare workers carrying out recurrent lengthy shifts:

 - make over a third more serious medical errors than those whose scheduled work is limited to shorter shifts.

 - make five times as many serious diagnostic errors.

 - have twice as many on-the-job attentional failures at night.

 - suffer more needlestick and other sharp injuries.

 - double their risk of a car accidents when driving home after work

 - suffer decrements in performance similar to those induced by a blood alcohol level of 0.05 to 0.10%.

 Nurses and other health care providers regularly work during the biological night, when the endogenous drive for alertness is lowest.
 Changes in work schedules from days to nights or from days off to nights are often too rapid to allow the system to adapt, having the potential to place workers in a state similar to “jet lag”.

 Nurses or carers working nights after they have been awake during the day also suffer deterioration in performance because of long episodes of continuous wakefulness.
 Acute continuous sleep deprivation has a profound impact on fatigue.
 After around sixteen hours of wakefulness, alertness and performance decline rapidly.